 Intermittent Fasting Benefits

 A recent systematic review of four intermittent fasting studies reported a decrease in fat mass and reductions in both low-density lipoprotein (LDL) and triglyceride levels, suggesting improvements in cardiovascular health [Ganesan 2018].
 Additional studies are also suggesting that these fasting regimens help lead to weight loss with potential effects on glucose metabolism and inflammation.
 These are also benefits shown by traditional weight loss diets, suggesting intermittent fasting may have similar benefits.
+As more studies on intermittent fasting are conducted, systematic reviews continue to support these cardiometabolic benefits

 Like other intermittent fasting regimens, time restricted eating is also associated with weight loss and may be important for optimal metabolic function [Patterson 2015].
 Why researchers are observing these metabolic benefits with ICR is still unknown.
 More research will help to identify the mechanisms behind the benefits.